jordy1611/MediMindeRx_BE/README.md

 ## Abstract
 Never forget your medical supplies again!
 This mobile app serves to track reminders for medical supplies and notify the user at a given time.

+The MediMinderx_BE is the backend application used by all of MediMinder's applictions.
+The application builds out RESTful API endpoints for full crud functionality for users and their reminders.

 ## Set up
 Follow the steps below to get this database up and running on your local environment: